Leader's Gardens: Amenities

-The children's playground is for under 7 year olds, new equipment was installed in 2012 with a rubber surface, and there is also skateboard area.
+The children's playground is for under 7 year olds.
+New equipment was installed in 2012 with a rubber surface, and there is also a skateboard area.

-In 2017 a new play garden was laid out with logs and stepping stones.
+In 2017, a new play garden was laid out with logs and stepping stones.

 Sports grounds

 There are three all weather tennis courts on the south side of the park which can be booked via All Star Tennis.

 Transport

-The park is served by Transport for London buses 22 and 265 which stop on the Lower Richmond road, Putney Bridge tube station (District line) and Putney railway station (Southwestern Railway) are both a 15 minute walk from the park.
+The park is served by Transport for London buses 22 and 265 which stop on the Lower Richmond road.
+Putney Bridge tube station (District line) and Putney railway station (Southwestern Railway) are both a 15 minute walk from the park.
 The Santander Cycles Putney Pier docking station is an 8 minute walk from the park.